Introduction to the Museum

 The Starfleet Museum was established in 2213 with the goal of preserving historically important Starfleet vessels for future generations.
 Because of the rapid pace of technologic advance, older ship types are usually stripped and broken up or sold to local defense forces soon after more modern vessels enter service.
 Maintenance costs and the need to stock outmoded replacement equipment limit the use of older ships in even auxiliary roles.
 As a result, by 2211 many famous Starfleet vessel classes were believed lost forever.
 However, a Federation-wide appeal for retired Starfleet vessels was begun that year, the 50th anniversary of Starfleet's founding, by the Starfleet Association, an organization of retired and active duty Starfleet personnel and supporters of Starfleet.
-In 2218, the Starfleet Museum received a Federation Council Charter and was opened near Starfleet Headquarters in San Francisco, Terra, Sol.
+In 2218, the Starfleet Museum received a Federation Council Charter and was opened near Starfleet Headquarters in San Francisco, Earth, Sol.
 Our Orbital Annex was officially opened the following year and now houses more than 50 historically important vessels.

 Starfleet Museum Orbital Annex